Clinics We Offer

 Primary Care Wellbeing Project - MIND

-Oxfordshire Mind Wellbeing Workers work in a non-clinical, person-centred way to encourage and enable patients to link in with existing support services, use the support available in their local community, and develop tools to increase their ability to manage their own wellbeing.
-If you would like to be referred please speak with one of our clinical members.
+Oxfordshire MIND Wellbeing Workers work in a non-clinical, person-centred way to encourage and enable patients to link in with existing support services, use the support available in their local community, and develop tools to increase their ability to manage their own wellbeing.
+If you would like to be referred please see below, or speak with one of our clinicians.
 For more information about MIND please read here.

 Practice Nurse Clinics